shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 7. In the bottom pane, make sure **Variable type** is **Pipeline variable**.

-8. In the **Name** field, select **varTempCounter.** This is the variable whose value we are going to set.
+8. In the **Name** field, select **varTempCounter**.
+This is the variable whose value we are going to set.

 9. In the **Value** field, select the **text box**.
 Select **Add dynamic content** link.

 10. Pipeline expression builder dialog opens.
 Enter **@add(variables('varCounter'),1)**

-    **Note:** Feel free to type this expression in, use the menu to select the functions, or copy and paste it.
+    >**Note:** Feel free to type this expression in, use the menu to select the functions, or copy and paste it.
 This function is setting the value of variable varTempCounter to the value of variable varCounter plus one, (varTempCounter = varCounter + 1).

     ![](../media/lab-05/image42.png)